Air-Quality-Assessment/lumia/docs/index.md

 git clone --branch master https://github.com/lumia-dev/lumia.git
 ```

-This documentation focuses on an updated release
+This documentation focuses on the current version of the code.
-???+ Danger "Pending update"
-    this documentation is being revised at the very moment.
-The text in this page refers to the "master" branch, not to the "default" one).

 # Folder structure